JaredMcB/DDRM/ResearchJournal.md

 (I inserted some latex in `Scalar LinearSDE Model Reduction.ipynb`)

 5:00 PM - Done for the day.
 I computed the wiener filter by hand and got exactly (1 + hA) for h_0 and 0 everywhere else.
 Monday, I will continue to work in this direction.
+This is not however what the notebook says.
+I think that the autocorrelation time for my example is too, big so I don't have enought independent points.